dimaqq/MRE-sphinx-PurePath/README.md

 class Container:
     """blah"""

+    # This is OK (assuming intersphinx is set up)
+    def another(self, path: Union[str, PurePath], *, encoding: Optional[str] = 'utf-8'):
+        """a docstring"""

-    # The `path` argument type, in the type overload specifcally is broken under py 3.12.4
+    # In the type overload specifically, the `path` argument type is broken under py 3.12.4
     @typing.overload
     def pull(self, path: Union[str, PurePath], *, encoding: str = 'utf-8') -> TextIO: ...

-    # This, however is OK
+    # Sphinx seems to ignore this signature if there is a type overload
     def pull(self, path: Union[str, PurePath], *, encoding: Optional[str] = 'utf-8'):
-        """blah. body removed, not needed by sphinx""" pass
+        """a docstring"""
 ```

-Note that `PurePath` is resolved correctly in other uses in the same file.
+Note that `PurePath` is resolved correctly outside of type overload.

-The pinned dependencies are the same.
+The pinned dependencies are exactly the same.